moisnik/telia-data-management-home-assignment/README.md

 If a person submits theis form, session is used to save the data in the form.
 Clearing the form will clear the session.

 ## Help and use of AI
-In creating this project I got help from various resources including official documentation (Flask, PostgreSQL), other internet sources (eg. w3schools, StackOverflow) and AI (ChatGPT).
+In creating this project I got help from various resources including official documentation (Flask, PostgreSQL), other internet sources (e.g. w3schools, StackOverflow) and AI (ChatGPT).
 Since this was my first time creating a web application using Flask framework, ChatGPT helped mainly with establishing the connection between backend and frontend, creating the logic of data flow and session management.